The power is already inside you.

-- Vulnerable—She doesn't need to bluster her way through a conversation; if she makes a mistake, she says so.
+- Vulnerable—She doesn't need to bluff or fake her way through a conversation; if she doesn't know something, she admits it.

 These are characteristics of a truly confident person and none require you to have every aspect of your life in order or to strive for an unobtainable, perfect image.
 When you've mastered a truly feminine expression of confidence, you can be you and attract a man who appreciates what you have to offer.
 Focus on distinguishing yourself in every way possible.
 Give yourself permission to be outstanding.

 Robyn Wahlgast is a Rules Certified Dating and Relationship Coach for Women, and a happily married mother of three.
 Need advice about your own relationship?
 Consider booking a private consultation with Robyn.
 Never miss a new blog post: subscribe to our FREE newsletter.